ricvrdv/ricvrdv/README.md

 I originally studied Biology and later specialized in Bioinformatics, which is where I got into coding through Python — and I’ve been hooked ever since.

-These days, I'm fully focused on tech, always learning, and always looking for interesting problems to solve.
+Currently studying at 42 Porto, I'm fully focused on tech, always learning, and always looking for interesting problems to solve.
 I enjoy building things that are clean ✅, efficient 📊, and actually work ⚙️

 Always up for new challenges, cool projects, and learning something unexpected along the way!